unclecode/crawl4ai/README.md

 - 💾 **Caching**: Cache data for improved speed and to avoid redundant fetches.
 - 📄 **Metadata Extraction**: Retrieve structured metadata from web pages.
 - 📡 **IFrame Content Extraction**: Seamless extraction from embedded iframe content.
+- 🕵️ **Lazy Load Handling**: Waits for images to fully load, ensuring no content is missed due to lazy loading.
+- 🔄 **Full-Page Scanning**: Simulates scrolling to load and capture all dynamic content, perfect for infinite scroll pages.

 </details>